 7. Plan how and when to evaluate your progress.

-You have your action business plan now and you’re ready to implement it – but there’s one more piece of business planning to do first.
-If you don't plan how and when to evaluate your progress now, chances are you’ll never get back to your business plan.
+You have your action plan now and you’re ready to implement it – but there’s one more thing to do first.
+If you don't plan how and when to evaluate your progress now, chances are you’ll never get back to your business development plan.

 The dates inherent in the goals will help, but you also need to build time for reviewing your progress on your action plan into your timetable.
 What will work best for you?
 Will you review your progress on your business plan once a week?
 Once a month?
 Each three months?
 Some people find it very effective to start each day with a business planning session This keeps your goals front and center in your mind.